WalletWasabi/WasabiDoc/docs/using-wasabi/RestoreElectrum.md

 # Restoring Wasabi Wallet to Electrum

 :::danger Bad for your privacy!
 If you do this, you send all your Wasabi addresses to 3rd party Electrum servers, losing the anonymity against those entities, so you must make a judgement call by being aware of this.

 To gain some privacy by using Electrum you should setup Tor on Network preferences or by installing your own Electrum server via [Electrum Personal Server](https://github.com/chris-belcher/electrum-personal-server) or [Electrs](https://github.com/romanz/electrs).
 :::

-You can follow two different tutorials to get this done:
+Follow one of these two tutorials to get this done:

 [[toc]]

 ---

 ## Restoring Wasabi Wallet via Electrum GUI

-Steps:

 1. Launch Electrum